MicrosoftDocs/sql-docs/docs/integration-services/load-data-to-sql-database-with-ssis.md

     ![][02]
 2. Double-click the Data Flow Task to switch to the Data Flow tab.
 3. From the Other Sources list in the Toolbox, drag an ADO.NET Source to the design surface.
 With the source adapter still selected, change its name to **SQL Server source** in the **Properties** pane.
 4. From the Other Destinations list in the Toolbox, drag an ADO.NET Destination to the design surface under the ADO.NET Source.
-With the destination adapter still selected, change its name to **SQL DW destination** in the **Properties** pane.
+With the destination adapter still selected, change its name to **SQL DB destination** in the **Properties** pane.

     ![][09]